 For about six months in the last half of 2014 I was extremely affected by it, I was essentially just working and then crashing out in bed or on the sofa.
-I had to take a month of sick from work (at the time as well as freelancing I was working 3 days a week for the Royal Opera House Bridge).
+I had to take a month of sick from work (at the time as well as freelancing I was working 3 days a week for a company).
 At the end of this I was feeling a lot better again, so I made the extremely hard decision to stop working for ROH and go back to freelancing.

 The downward spiral happened very quickly for me.
 In May 2013 I hurt my neck for no reason that I could tell, but it was aggravated by running and swimming – I was training for a April 2013 marathon, having done a half marathon the previous October.
 I was training for triathlons, swimming and cycling a great deal.
 In January 2012 we bought a Springer Spaniel, Buster, to be my running partner when he was old enough.
 Springers are renowned for having a huge amount of energy and needing a lot of exercise.

-In November 2012, I got salmonella (but only got the diagnosis about 2 months later), while I was working for Shakespeare Schools Festival and I was also running Totally Tilbury.
-So I was running two festivals, training for races and essentially not really eating for about a month.
+In November 2012, I got salmonella (but only got the diagnosis about 2 months later), and I was running two festivals, training for races and essentially not really eating for about a month.
 Yes, I know….